-1. Turbojet and turbofan engines, as follows:
+- 6-3.A.
+Equipment, Assemblies and Components - 1.
+Turbojet and turbofan engines, as follows:

 - a.
-Engines having both of the following characteristics: - 1.
-'Maximum thrust value' greater than 400 N (achieved un-installed) excluding civil certified engines with a 'maximum thrust value' greater than 8.89 kN (achieved un-installed); and - 2.
-Specific fuel consumption of 0.15 kg N-1 h-1 or less (at maximum continuous power at sea level static conditions using the ICAO standard atmosphere);
+Engines having all of the following characteristics: - 1.
+'Maximum thrust value' greater than 400 N (achieved un-installed) excluding civil certified engines with a 'maximum thrust value' greater than 8.89 kN (achieved un-installed); - 2.
+Specific fuel consumption of 0.15 kg N-1 h-1 or less (at maximum continuous power at sea level static conditions using the ICAO standard atmosphere); - 3.
+'Dry weight' less than 750 kg; and - 4.
+'First-stage rotor diameter' less than 1 m;

-In 6-3.A.1.a.1., 'maximum thrust value' is the manufacturer's demonstrated maximum thrust for the engine type un-installed.
-The civil type certified thrust value will be equal to or less than the manufacturer's demonstrated maximum thrust for the engine type.

-b.
-Engines designed or modified for systems specified in 6-1.A. or 6-19.A.2., regardless of thrust or specific fuel consumption.
+- 1. In 6-3.A.1.a.1., 'maximum thrust value' is the manufacturer's demonstrated maximum thrust for the engine type un-installed at sea level static conditions using the ICAO standard atmosphere.
+The civil type certified thrust value will be equal to or less than the manufacturer's demonstrated maximum thrust for the engine type. - 2.
+'Dry weight' is the weight of the engine without fluids (fuel, hydraulic fluid, oil, etc.) and does not include the nacelle (housing). - 3.
+'First-stage rotor diameter' is the diameter of the first rotating stage of the engine, whether a fan or compressor, measured at the leading edge of the blade tips. - b.
+Engines designed or modified for systems specified in 6-1.A. or 6-19.A.2., regardless of thrust, specific fuel consumption, 'dry weight' or 'first-stage motor diameter'.